-You see, Miki isn’t just some random girl… she is Jonesy.
+You see, Miki isn’t just some random girl.
+She is Jonesy.
 Sick of secretly crushing on his dear friend Paul, and feeling dismissed by his other friends, Jonesy faked his death.
-His plan becomes to transition into a female, make Paul fall in love, and then exact his revenge.
+His plan becomes to transition, make Paul fall in love, and then exact his revenge.
 There is no clarification that Jonesy indeed felt female, just that he wanted to hide his true identity.

 A Transrespect report gathered 369 “reported murders of trans and gender-diverse people between 1 October 2017 and 30 September 2018” around the world.
 When trans people live in fear of attack over being doxxed, it’s extremely harmful to continue pushing this narrative of “trans-trickery”.

-I want to offer support to female filmmakers and I don’t wish to shame Blackmore for her plot, I just hope that she is simply not educated on trans issues; and that this can be a learning opportunity for her and others.
-At the least, I would love for this film to be recut, to leave out the hurtful “twist”, as it is a fun movie throughout.
-But I simply don’t feel right promoting it with such a travesty left in it.
+I want to offer support to female filmmakers, and I don’t wish to shame Blackmore for her plot, but I hope she is simply not educated on trans issues; and that this can be a learning opportunity for her and others.
+It would be great if the film could edit out the hurtful ending, as it is a fun movie throughout, but I don’t feel right promoting it with such a travesty left in it.

-My message to filmmakers who plan to make movies based around communities they are not part of, is to make sure you are including someone who is, in the process.
+My message to filmmakers who plan to make movies based around communities they are not part of: make sure you are including someone who is in the production.
 I could imagine if Blackmore had spoken with a trans person or group, she could have been made aware of the harmful message her film carries.
 It’s 2019, and narratives like this are simply not acceptable.